eclipse-che4z/che-che4z-zos-resource-explorer/README.md

 # z/OS Resource Explorer Extension

 z/OS Resource Explorer allows you to remotely view and edit the content of members of partitioned data sets (PDS) within a modern, user-friendly IDE.
 You can create, copy and delete PDS members, and allocate new data sets copying the parameters of a model data set.
-You can also configure filters to enable fast indexing of large numbers of data sets, and enable syntax awareness for COBOL text by installing the LSP for COBOL extension.
+You can also configure filters to enable fast indexing of large numbers of data sets, and enable syntax awareness for COBOL text by installing the COBOL Language Support extension.

 ## **Contents**